 - 3.1.1 The expected programme of site development where arboricultural input is required is as follows:

 1. Pre commencement meeting

 2. Installation of protective fencing

-3. Installation of ground protection
+3. Erection of main build

-4. Installation of services

-5. Main building phase

-6. Removal of tree protection measures
+4. Removal of tree protection measures

-7. Installation of cellular confinement product

-8. Final landscaping
+5. Final landscaping